-Harm reduction, Interpersonal psychotherapy (IPT), Mindfulness-based cognitive therapy (MBCT), Motivational interviewing (MI), Psychodynamic, Solution-focused, Strengths-based
+Harm Reduction, Interpersonal Psychotherapy, Mindfulness-based Cognitive Therapy (MBCT), Motivational Interviewing, Psychodynamic, Solution-focused, Strengths-based

 I am a therapist who focuses on understanding.
 Each person that I work with is a story.
 Being able to understand the person through their eyes is the guide that moves us towards why they need help and how I can help them.
 My therapeutic style is to find ways to get to know who I am speaking to and who they want to become with my support.
 The years that I have spent working with various people in various locations makes me feel comfortable in saying that I am able to know who my client is and am able to prove to them that I do and want to understand.
 My therapeutic successes have been achieved in using strategies from modalities that focus on behavior modifications and changes, insight orientation, person centered, and short-term treatments.
 My goal is always to help my client in the way that they understand and teach them how to be independent from my care to grow into the life changes that they desire.